29th Division (United Kingdom): Gallipoli

 On 4 June the 88th Brigade was once more required to make an advance along Fig Tree Spur in the Third Battle of Krithia.
-In the subsequent counter-attacks, Second Lieutenant G.R.D Moor of the 2nd Hampshires was awarded the Victoria Cross for shooting four of his own men who attempted to retreat.
+In the subsequent counter-attacks, Second Lieutenant G.R.D Moor of the 2nd Battalion, Hampshire Regiment, was awarded the Victoria Cross for shooting four of his own men who attempted to retreat.

 Headquarters of the 29th Division at Cape Helles.

 The division finally saw successful fighting at Helles during the Battle of Gully Ravine on 28 June when the 86th Brigade managed to advance along Gully Spur.
-As a prelude to the launch of the August Offensive, a "diversion" was carried out at Helles on 6 August to prevent the Turks withdrawing troops.
+As a prelude to the launch of the August Offensive, a "diversion" was carried out at Helles on 6 August to prevent the Turks from withdrawing troops.
 In what became known as the Battle of Krithia Vineyard, the 88th Brigade made another costly and futile attack along the exposed Krithia Spur.

 At Suvla, the Battle of Scimitar Hill on 21 August was the final push of the failed August Offensive.
 The 29th Division had been moved from Helles to Suvla to participate.
 The 87th Brigade was briefly able to capture the summit of the hill but was soon forced to retreat.

-The division was evacuated from Gallipoli on 2 January 1916 and moved to Egypt before being sent to France in March.
+The division was evacuated from Gallipoli on 2 January 1916 and moved to Egypt for several weeks before being sent to France in March.

 Somme

 Wiring party of the 1st Battalion, Lancashire Fusiliers going up to the trenches, Beaumont Hamel, France, July 1916.
 Note a trench pump in the foreground.

 Passing through the Mediterranean port of Marseilles the 29th Division arrived in the rear of the Somme battle front from 15 to 29 March 1916.
 From this time the division was put into the British Front in the area north of the Ancre River, near to the German-held village of Beaumont Hamel.
 For the following three months the battalions in the division spent their time doing tours of trenches and training behind the lines to prepare for the large British offensive against the German position planned for the end of June.
 Following a 7-day artillery bombardment of the German front and rear areas, the battalions of the 29th Division were in position in their Assembly Trenches in the early hours of Saturday 1 July.

+Tommies of the 4th Battalion, Worcestershire Regiment resting by the roadside near Aveluy, France, September 1916.

 At 07:20 hours the huge Hawthorn mine was blown on the left of the division's position.
 The leading battalions in the attack left the British front line trench at 07:30 hours.
 The British casualties were severe, with many men never reaching the German front line.
 The men of the Newfoundland Regiment moved forward at about 09:00 hours to follow on behind the leading battalion in the advance of 88th Brigade.
 Many of them were shot down trying to clamber overground to cover the few yards from where they were in the rear of the British front line to start their advance down the hill.